300 Hour Teacher TrainingWe continue to offer our training modules virtually with some opportunities for hybrid in-person learning as well.

 How do we define the difference between right and wrong in the yoga community?
 What is our scope and responsibility as yoga teachers?
 What do clear boundaries look like in a yoga classroom and in our lives as yoga teachers?
 How do we carry ourselves in front of students and colleagues when they’re watching, and more importantly when they’re not watching?
 These are just a few of the facilitated discussions and lessons we will offer in this yoga ethics and lifestyle module.
 This module is not to tell you what is right and what is wrong; it’s to give you the tools to explore your own moral compass and strengthen your intuition as a space holder in the yoga industry.
 It’s to hold space for productive discussions on various topics with compassion, grace, and strength.
 This module will help you explore your valuable role as a yoga teacher in the community.
 You will leave this module with a deep sense of integrity, responsibility, and dignity for yourself, your students, and your colleagues on and off the yoga mat.

-Timeline and History of Yoga, with Jillian Simms (1 weekend, 20 hours)
+The Roots of Yoga, with Jillian Simms (1 weekend, 20 hours)

 In this module, we’ll explore and discuss the origins and traditions of yoga, some of its spiritual texts, and the movement through lineages to our modern yoga landscape.
 You gain a deeper understanding of Yoga’s origins, giving you the tools to apply historical context to the modern practice and teaching of Yoga.